 Manhattan Sports Therapy offers a variety of treatments to alleviate pain.
 Chiropractic care can ease muscle tension and release tight muscles.
 Acupuncture is also a method used to reduce pain levels.
 Massage and exercises used to target specific areas and relax muscles can help ease pain while raising your endorphin levels.

 Discover how our alternative treatments can help with post-surgical pain.
-Known for his dedication to helping patients overcome pain, Dr. Rolland Nemirovsky provides excellent care with compassion and knowledge for patients experiencing post-surgical pain.
+Known for his dedication to helping patients overcome pain, Dr. Rolland Miro provides excellent care with compassion and knowledge for patients experiencing post-surgical pain.
 Contact Manhattan Sports Therapy today to schedule your consultation appointment.